NelsonDane/auto-rsa/README.md

 ### Docker
 View on [Docker Hub](#) (Coming soon...)
 1. Clone the repo and cd into it
-2. Create a `.env` file for your settings
+2. Create a `.env` file for your brokerage variables, and add your bot token using `DISCORD_TOKEN`
 3. Build the image with `docker build -t rsa .`
 4. Just run `docker run --env-file ./.env -it --restart unless-stopped --name rsa rsa`
 5. The bot should appear online (You can also do `!ping`.
 Once bot is working, just enter CTRL-p then CTRL-q to exit gracefully, letting the bot run in the background.
 See below for command explanation